-The Manager and an affiliate of the Fund, Grayscale Bitcoin Trust (BTC) ("Grayscale Bitcoin Trust"), are currently parties to certain legal proceedings.
+The Manager or former Co-Manager of the Fund until May 3, 2025, as applicable, was a party to certain legal proceedings during the period covered by this report.
 Although the Fund is not a party to these proceedings, the Fund may in the future be subject to legal proceedings or disputes.